openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/installation.rst

   - `Issue #62 SMS Notifications <https://github.com/openvehicles/Open-Vehicle-Monitoring-System-3/issues/62>`_
   - `Issue #63 SMS Command Gateway <https://github.com/openvehicles/Open-Vehicle-Monitoring-System-3/issues/63>`_

 When activating your Hologram SIM, you'll need to enter the ICCID written on the SIM itself.
-You can also get that electronically (without having to open up the package) from the OVMS web or terminal shells with the following command:
+You can also get that electronically (without having to open up the enclosure) from the OVMS web or terminal shell (Tools > Shell) with the following command:

 ``OVMS# metric list m.net.mdm.iccid``